neildavis/mgpr-pi/README.md

 ### Post-install ###

-After installation, you'll probably want to reset your GPU memory to 128MB or 256MB using `raspi-config` if you reduced it earlier.
+After installation, you'll probably want to reset your GPU memory to 64+ MB using `raspi-config` if you reduced it earlier.

 Another reboot is also advised.